Fix Windows 10 Not Detecting HDMI TV Issue

 3) Check if you’re able to see the TV as a second monitor.

-If you are not able to see the TV on the screen, follow steps below:1).
-On your keyboard, press the Windows logo key and P at the same time.
+If you can’t see your TV on the screen, follow steps below:1) On your keyboard, press the Windows logo key and P at the same time.

 If Duplicate doesn’t work, try switching to Extend.